There were a

 oldies radio show in New York and was Music and Entertainment Editor

 for Reader's Digest, where he created over 300 multi-box sets of music

 featuring nearly every style and era of 20th Century music.
-He's

 also the author of "The Top Ten" which tells the story of each of the